Skip to main content

 July 11, 2007

 The House has passed the College Cost Reduction Act of 2007, H.R.
 2669, by a vote of 273-149.
 The bill will provide the single largest increase in college aid since the GI bill in 1944.
 The legislation invests about $18 billion dollars over the next five years in reducing college costs, helping millions of students and families.
+It comes at no new cost to taxpayers, and is funded by cutting excess subsidies paid by the federal government to lenders in the student loan industry.

 Blog Post